 In the copper foil production process, one of the first stages is to dissolve high-grade (recycled) copper in Sulfuric Acid (H2S04)(1).
-This solution is then pumped through filters to produce the desired copper electrolyte solution and remove impurities.
-The last stage is a storage tank, where the solution is kept before it is fed to the actual plating process to create copper foil(2).
+This solution will pump through filters to produce the desired copper electrolyte solution and remove impurities.
+The last stage is a storage tank.
+This is where they keep the solution before its fed to the actual plating process to create copper foil(2).

-On the side of this storage tank, in a recirculated bypass on the side of the storage tank, both concentrations (Cu + H2SO4) are monitored, which is a critical measurement in the production process of copper foil.
-When the solution meets all chemical and quality standards, the solution is pumped into large plating tanks containing partially immersed titanium drums to create a thin film of very pure copper.
+On the side of this storage tank, in a recirculated bypass, they constantly monitor both concentrations (Cu + H2SO4).
+This is a critical measurement in the production process of copper foil.
+When the solution meets all chemical and quality standards, the solution is pumped into large plating tanks.
+The tanks contain partially immersed titanium drums to create a thin film of very pure copper.
 These are also referred to as electroplating (ED) machines(3).